-To understand Kubernetes you first need to know a bit about containers.
+To understand Kubernetes, you first need to know a bit about containers.
 Containers provide a way to host applications on servers more efficiently and reliably than using virtual machines (VMs) or hosting directly on the physical machine.
-In a world where users expect systems to run with minimal downtime and increasingly complex applications require more and more computing resources and dependencies, containers make it easier to package up and deploy the underlying software across distributed systems.
+In a world where users expect systems to run with minimal downtime and increasingly complex applications require more and more computing resource, containers make it easier to package up and deploy the underlying software across a distributed system.

 How did we get here?
-Hosting applications directly on a physical machine runs the risk that if one application fails, it may take down all other applications running on the machine.
-One solution is to run a single application per server, but that’s hugely inefficient.
-Virtual machines improved on this by allowing multiple applications to be run on the same server, but isolated from each other so that the failure of one application doesn’t affect the others.
+Hosting applications directly on a physical machine runs the risk that if one application fails, it will take down all other applications running on it.
+One solution is to run a single application per server, but thats hugely inefficient.
+Virtual machines improved on this by allowing multiple applications to be run on the same server but isolated from each other so that the failure of one application doesnt affect the others.

 How Does Kubernetes Work?